 - 9.21.
-Major development proposals should select energy systems in accordance with London Plan heating hierarchy set out in London Plan policy S13. - 9.22.
+Major development proposals should select energy systems in accordance with the London Plan heating hierarchy set out in London Plan policy SI3. - 9.22.
 In accordance with London Plan policies, major development proposals should select energy systems in accordance with the following hierarchy: - 1.
 Connection to existing heating or cooling networks - 2.
 Site-wide combined heat and power (CHP) network - 3.
 Communal heating and cooling - 9.23.
-In practice this means the following: - Major development in the vicinity of an existing heating or cooling network is required to connect to it, unless a feasibility assessment demonstrates that connection is not reasonably possible. - If there is no existing network but a planned future network within the vicinity of the site, provisions to facilitate a future connection will be required. - In areas where there is no planned district heat network, it is expected that a full investigation into the potential to "future-proof" the development (i.e. to facilitate a future connection to a district heat network that may arise in the future) will be carried out.
-Sites should be communally heated in accordance with the London Plan heating and cooling hierarchy (above) and served from a single
+In practice this means the following: - Major development in the vicinity of an existing heating or cooling-network is required to connect to it, unless a feasibility assessment demonstrates that connection is not reasonably possible. - If there is no existing network but a planned future network within the vicinity of the site, provisions to facilitate a future connection will be required. - In areas where there is no planned district heat network, it is expected that a full investigation into the potential to "future-proof" the development (i.e. to facilitate a future connection to a district heat network that may arise in the future) will be carried out.
+Sites should be communally heated in accordance with the London Plan heating and cooling hierarchy (above) and served from a single energy centre unless it can be demonstrated that

-- energy centre unless it can be demonstrated that this is not feasible or that it is likely to result in an increase in net carbon dioxide emissions over the lifetime of the development. - Major development proposals that cannot immediately connect to an existing heating or cooling network should evaluate the feasibility of CHP other systems as per the London Plan heating hierarchy.
+- this is not feasible or that it is likely to result in an increase in net carbon dioxide emissions over the lifetime of the development. - Major development proposals that cannot immediately connect to an existing heating or cooling network should evaluate the feasibility of CHP other systems as per the London Plan heating hierarchy.
 Zero emission systems are encouraged.
 Where a new CHP system is appropriate and there is no planned future network in the vicinity of the site, the feasibility of extending the system beyond the site boundary to adjacent sites to create a district heating network should be examined.
 Where such a possibility exists, this should be discussed with the council and where considered appropriate, the development will be encouraged to extend the heat network to the site border and potentially beyond and/or a financial contribution may be sought towards the development of that district heating network. - 9.24.
-In 2010 a Lambeth borough wide Heat Map Study was completed to help identify decentralised energy opportunities in the borough.
-The results of the study have been fed into the The London Heat Map, and in particular the Heat Network Priority Areas and this tool should be used by applicants as a starting point to identify opportunities for decentralised energy.
+In-2010 a Lambeth borough-wide Heat Map Study was completed to help identify decentralised energy opportunities in the borough.
+The results of the study have been fed into the The London Heat Map, and in particular the Heat Network Priority Areas, and this tool should be used by applicants as a starting point to identify opportunities for decentralised energy.
 In Vauxhall, reference should also be made to the Vauxhall, Nine Elms and Battersea Opportunity Area Energy Masterplan.
 In Waterloo, reference should also be made to the emerging development of a South Bank Decentralised Energy Network.
-The following Energy Masterplans have been carried out and reference should be made to these where applicable: - Vauxhall Vauxhall, Nine Elms and Battersea Opportunity Area Energy Masterplan - Waterloo South Bank Decentralised Energy Network - Brixton Brixton Energy Masterplan
+In addition applicants should have regard to: - Vauxhall Nine Elms Vauxhall Opportunity Area Energy Masterplan (November 2012) - South Bank Decentralised Energy Feasibility Report (February 2019)